 1. You’re being THAT drunk girl (and talking about partying nonstop)

 If your classic night out ends with you stumbling all over the place, hanging onto anyone who comes within a one-foot radius of you, or kneeling over a toilet (or not even making it to the toilet), then you may be labeled as THAT girl—and having THAT girl as a girlfriend can be an embarrassing burden.
 Who really wants to be the one who always has to clean up your mess and carry you home?

-Nate, a sophomore at George Washington University, agrees.
+Nate, a student at George Washington University, agrees.
 “There’s nothing worse than when a girl is constantly the one being looked after by her friends,” he says.
 “Any girl who just fell and can't find her phone and is simultaneously throwing up everywhere… no thanks.
 No one wants to date a scene-maker.”